kouhei1970/StampFly2024June/README.md

 - Pressing the left stick again disarms the motors and the LED returns to the illumination state.
 - Be careful, as pressing the left stick during flight will stop the motors and cause the drone to fall.

+### Battery Low Sign
+- If the LED turns light blue, it indicates a low battery.
+The drone can still fly for a while, but it will reset and fall if you continue.
+Charge the battery promptly.

 ### Performing a Flip
 - To perform an automatic flip, maintain a steady hover and push down the right stick.